Avery Dennison Co. (NYSE:AVY) Shares Purchased by Schonfeld Strategic Advisors LLC

-Schonfeld Strategic Advisors LLC increased its holdings in shares of Avery Dennison Co.
-(NYSE:AVY – Free Report) by 694.7% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 117,319 shares of the industrial products company’s stock after buying an additional 102,557 shares during the quarter.
-Schonfeld Strategic Advisors LLC’s holdings in Avery Dennison were worth $21,431,000 as of its most recent filing with the Securities and Exchange Commission.
+Schonfeld Strategic Advisors LLC lifted its stake in Avery Dennison Co.
+(NYSE:AVY – Free Report) by 694.7% in the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 117,319 shares of the industrial products company’s stock after buying an additional 102,557 shares during the period.
+Schonfeld Strategic Advisors LLC’s holdings in Avery Dennison were worth $21,431,000 as of its most recent SEC filing.

-Several equities research analysts have commented on the company.
-JPMorgan Chase & Co. upped their price target on Avery Dennison from $185.00 to $218.00 and gave the stock an “overweight” rating in a research note on Thursday, February 1st.
-Citigroup lowered Avery Dennison from a “buy” rating to a “neutral” rating and upped their price target for the stock from $197.00 to $214.00 in a research note on Wednesday, January 3rd.
-Truist Financial restated a “buy” rating and set a $249.00 price target on shares of Avery Dennison in a research note on Friday, January 19th.
-UBS Group increased their target price on Avery Dennison from $225.00 to $230.00 and gave the company a “buy” rating in a research note on Thursday, January 11th.
-Finally, Raymond James increased their target price on Avery Dennison from $199.00 to $225.00 and gave the company an “outperform” rating in a research note on Thursday, January 25th.
-One analyst has rated the stock with a sell rating, one has given a hold rating and eight have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has an average rating of “Moderate Buy” and an average price target of $218.78.
+AVY has been the topic of several recent analyst reports.
+Truist Financial reiterated a “buy” rating and issued a $249.00 price target on shares of Avery Dennison in a research note on Friday, January 19th.
+Citigroup cut Avery Dennison from a “buy” rating to a “neutral” rating and boosted their price target for the stock from $197.00 to $214.00 in a research note on Wednesday, January 3rd.
+StockNews.com upgraded Avery Dennison from a “hold” rating to a “buy” rating in a research note on Wednesday.
+JPMorgan Chase & Co. boosted their price target on Avery Dennison from $185.00 to $218.00 and gave the stock an “overweight” rating in a research note on Thursday, February 1st.
+Finally, Raymond James boosted their price target on Avery Dennison from $199.00 to $225.00 and gave the stock an “outperform” rating in a research note on Thursday, January 25th.
+One analyst has rated the stock with a sell rating, one has given a hold rating and eight have given a buy rating to the stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and an average price target of $218.78.

-Avery Dennison (NYSE:AVY – Get Free Report) last released its earnings results on Wednesday, January 31st.
-The industrial products company reported $2.16 earnings per share for the quarter, meeting the consensus estimate of $2.16.
+Avery Dennison (NYSE:AVY – Get Free Report) last announced its quarterly earnings results on Wednesday, January 31st.
+The industrial products company reported $2.16 earnings per share (EPS) for the quarter, meeting the consensus estimate of $2.16.
 Avery Dennison had a net margin of 6.01% and a return on equity of 30.97%.
-The firm had revenue of $2.11 billion during the quarter, compared to analyst estimates of $2.10 billion.
-During the same quarter in the previous year, the firm earned $1.65 earnings per share.
-The firm’s revenue for the quarter was up 4.2% compared to the same quarter last year.
-As a group, analysts forecast that Avery Dennison Co. will post 9.28 EPS for the current year.
+The company had revenue of $2.11 billion during the quarter, compared to the consensus estimate of $2.10 billion.
+During the same quarter in the previous year, the company posted $1.65 earnings per share.
+The company’s revenue for the quarter was up 4.2% compared to the same quarter last year.
+Research analysts expect that Avery Dennison Co. will post 9.28 earnings per share for the current year.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, March 20th.
-Shareholders of record on Wednesday, March 6th will be paid a dividend of $0.81 per share.
-The ex-dividend date is Tuesday, March 5th.
-This represents a $3.24 annualized dividend and a yield of 1.50%.
-Avery Dennison’s payout ratio is 52.17%.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 20th.
+Investors of record on Wednesday, March 6th will be paid a dividend of $0.81 per share.
+This represents a $3.24 dividend on an annualized basis and a dividend yield of 1.50%.
+The ex-dividend date of this dividend is Tuesday, March 5th.
+Avery Dennison’s dividend payout ratio is currently 52.17%.

 Avery Dennison Corporation operates as materials science and digital identification solutions company.
 It provides branding and information labeling solutions, including pressure-sensitive materials, radio-frequency identification (RFID) inlays and tags, and various converted products and solutions.
 The company designs and manufactures a range of labeling and functional materials that enhance branded packaging, carry or display information that connects the physical and the digital, and improve customers' product performance.